rexdotsh/blog/content/about.md

 type = "page"
 +++

-Hi!
-I'm rex.
+hi, i'm rex.

-I'm a high school student, interested in cybersecurity and programming.
-This blog will mainly serve as a place for me to publish writeups for various CTF challenges, as well as other projects I'm working on.
+i'm a high school student, interested in cybersecurity and programming. this blog will mainly serve as a place for me to publish writeups for various CTF challenges, as well as other projects i'm working on.

-I hope you enjoy your stay!
+i hope you enjoy your stay!